 Fancy northern shutters still to be finished.

 Lots more hard work and the mobile pens and their occupants start arriving.

 Early morning chicken feeding at Kildare.
 Chooks happy, farmer cold but happy, and the land begins to regenerate.

 As we see this as a momentous step in Australian free range chicken farming, we think it’s important to be transparent and share the journey.
 On a personal note, our journey has definitely not always been easy, and we’ve made a lot of mistakes, but our hope is in God our Father and the Lord Jesus Christ, and we feel blessed to now walk through this new door.

-We want to acknowledge and thank our patient authorised farmers who have supported and encouraged us, put up with our unreliable supply of day-old chicks, and revealed an overwhelming demand for more appropriate meat chicken genetics and premium table birds.
+We want to acknowledge and thank our business investor, as well as the family farmers who have supported and encouraged us, and revealed an overwhelming demand for more appropriate meat chicken genetics.

 It’s our intention to give this the best shot we can.